YousefKad/fbica/README.md

 FBI-CA imputes missing values in a panel (T x N x m) by projecting each unit's observations onto cross-sectional averages of the other units, which serve as proxies for the latent common factors.
 The imputed value for a missing cell is the fitted common component from that projection.

-The leave-one-out (LOO) variant (the default)  excludes unit i when constructing the factor proxy for unit i to reducing finite-sample bias.
+The leave-one-out (LOO) variant (the default)  excludes unit i when constructing the factor proxy for unit i.

 The package also provides bootstrap confidence and prediction intervals: